LearnLib/learnlib/README.md

 Please note that the development of LearnLib is still in a very early stage.
 The public version is a re-implemented version of the former closed-source version of LearnLib.
-It does not yet have the complete functionality of the original version.
-Features will be added and made available as time permits.
+It does not yet have the complete functionality of the original version, but features will be added and made available as time permits.
 On the other hand, everyone is invited to contribute.

 Also please note that many parts of the library have not yet been thoroughly tested.